College Factual by our College Data Analytics Team

 Schenectady, New York

-Union College New York did quite well in the 2023 Schools Highly Focused on Astronomy Major in the Middle Atlantic Region ranking, coming in at #14.
-Located in Schenectady, New York, this small private not-for-profit school handed out 1 diplomas to qualified ’s astronomy students in 2020-2021.
+With a ranking of #14, Union College New York did quite well on the 2023 Schools Highly Focused on Astronomy Major in the Middle Atlantic Region list.
+This small school is located in Schenectady, New York, and it awarded 1 ’s astronomy degrees in 2021-2022.

 15